f5devcentral/f5-terraform-agility2018/docs/class4/module1/lab1.rst

 This class covers the following topics:

 - Update the master.tf file to include Infra structure resources like NTP, DNS, VLAN
-- Update master.tf file to include Application Objects like Virtual Server, Pool, nodes etc.
-- Execute Terraform Plan to check what terraform will create on big-ip
-- Execute Terraform apply to manifest the configuration on big-ip

 #.
 Open master.tf in  terminal on the Client/Jumpbox VM::